William Baume: Partnership with Paul Mercier

 In Geneva he came across his friend, Paul Mercier, whom he had met in 1912 as marketing manager of Haas of Geneva, one of the big names in Swiss watchmaking.

 The two men joined forces to found Baume & Mercier in Geneva in 1918.
 Paul Mercier looked after the business side, while William Baume supervised the technical and watchmaking aspects.
 Their complementary talents ensured the quick success of the business, which relied on William Baume’s experience and the reputation of the Baume firm.

-As an accomplished watchmaker and hard worker, William Baume was instrumental in qualifying Baume & Mercier watches in 1919 for the prestigious Poinçon de Genève, the hallmark of the best quality Geneva watchmaking.
+As an accomplished watchmaker, William Baume was instrumental in qualifying Baume & Mercier watches in 1919 for the Poinçon de Genève, an award for Geneva watchmaking.

 William Baume’s watchmaking competence and Paul Mercier’s business acumen enabled Baume & Mercier to prosper during the economic crises of the late 1920s.
 In 1935, William Baume retired from the company for health reasons, and his sons had no interest in the business.
 Paul Mercier, retired two years later, selling his stake to the new partner, Ernesto Ponti, a businessman from the Piedmont who had acquired a stake in Baume & Mercier in 1934.
 William Baume died in Geneva in 1956.